 Enjoy Spring and Leave the Leaves

-Protect biodiversity by leaving autumn’s leaves on the ground until springtime.
+Protect biodiversity by leaving autumn leaves on the ground until springtime.

 As the weather gets warmer and the snow melts away, many of us are eager to get our rake and shears out and prepare our gardening for another planting season.
 Spring is a good time to start gardening but not the best time to trim your trees and clean up leaves.
 One of the reasons to avoid these activities at this time is to protect wildlife.
 These warmer days provide a better food supply for animals and their young who are coming out of hibernation.
 They are also better for keeping eggs and newborns alive when parents leave the nest or den to look for food.

 Trees and forests play essential roles for many wildlife species.
-They provide critical food sources, cover and nesting.
-Cutting down or pruning trees and hedges during the breeding season displaces, harms and sometimes can even kill animals.
+They provide critical food sources, cover, and nesting sites.
+Cutting down or pruning trees and hedges during the breeding season displaces, harms, and sometimes kills animals.
 The sound associated with the machines can deter animal parents from returning to their nests or even from feeding their young.

-Trimming and cutting the trees in the spring can also harm the trees themselves.
+Trimming and cutting trees in the spring can also harm them.
 Trees are dormant in the winter, and the bacteria, fungi, parasites, and insects living in them are also dormant or dead during this time.
 Trimming a tree when it is dormant doesn’t produce new growth.
 Therefore, experts recommend pruning or trimming trees in the late winter, depending on where you live.

 As for raking leaves left over from the fall, experts say to leave them be because they are home to butterfly larvae, microbes and worms.
 Many small animals, such as frogs and toads, use the leaves to hibernate during the winter.
 These leaves are a food source for many birds looking for insects to eat.
 Many insects, like butterflies, will lay their eggs in the leaves.